opencog/atomese-simd/README.md

 theory and a practical, usable interface.
 The generic Atomese sensorimotor research is being done in the hopes of discovering generic abstractions that symbolic (and neuro-symbolic) AI subsystems can use.
-If you are a human programmer, you have a zilllion-and-one choices for programming languages and APIs that allow you to hack up almost anything.
+If you are a human programmer, you have a zillion-and-one choices for programming languages and APIs that allow you to hack up almost anything.
 If you are a symbolic AI agent, or a DL/NN transformer, you do not have this richness of tools.
 You mostly don't even have much